anazli/randomThoughts/_posts/2018-08-11-finding-roots.md

 |:--:|
 |Newton -- Raphson.|

-Below follows the C++ code of the method which can be found [here](https://github.com/anazli/numerical.git).
+Below follows the C++ code of the method.
 The inputs are 2 function pointers for the function and its derivative, one variable of type double that is the initial estimation of the root, one double which defines the precision and one unsigned int which is the number of iterations.

 ```cpp
 double newton_raphson(double (*f)(const double&), double (*df)(const double&), double init_point, const double& pre, unsigned int& iter)